 A person’s reputation as reflected in his or her credit report is vitally important to participating in the central activities of life in the United States.
 Employers, lenders, and landlords use consumer reports to screen applicants, borrowers, and tenants.
 Adverse or derogatory information on a credit report thus puts consumers at risk of being denied a job, credit, housing, or access to other means by which to live.
 Recognizing that the content of consumer reports can have a significant impact on people’s lives, Congress passed the Fair Credit Reporting Act (FCRA) to regulate the content of consumer reports.
 The FCRA is designed to ensure that CRAs report information in a manner that is “fair and equitable to the consumer” and “with regard to the confidentiality, accuracy, relevancy, and proper utilizing of such information.”

-The case is Mello v.
+The case was Mello v.
 TransUnion, LLC, No. 18-cv-03354, in the Northern District of Illinois.
+It was dismissed voluntarily on July 26, 2018.
 Please contact Amy Tabor if you have questions about this action, or if you believe you might have been affected by the unlawful reporting of outdated prison or jail address information on credit reports.